Pungyeon/clean-go-article/README.md

 }
 ```

-Even though, this might look like overriding methods, which are common in languages such as C# and Java.
-It isn't.
-Go doesn't have inheritance nor super classes.
-We can imitate the behaviour, but it is not an in-built part of the language.
-By using methods such as interface embedding without caution, we are creating confusing and possibly buggy code, just to save a few more lines of code.
+Even though this might look like we're overriding methods, which is common in languages such as C# and Java, we actually aren't.
+Go doesn't support inheritance (and thus has no notion of a superclass).
+We can imitate the behaviour, but it is not a built-in part of the language.
+By using methods such as interface embedding without caution, we can create confusing and potentially buggy code, just to save a few more lines.

 > NOTE: Some argue that using embedded interfaces is a good way of creating a mock structure for testing a subset of interface methods.
 Essentially, by using an embedded interface, you won't have to implement all of the methods of the interface; rather, you can choose to implement only the few methods that you'd like to test.
 Within the context of testing/mocking, I can see this argument, but I am still not a fan of this approach.